Home / Coffee knowledge / Good water for coffee – the ultimate coffee water guide

 • Anions = Negative equal to or greater than alkalinity (sulfate chloride)

-Carbonate hardness refers to the equality between alkalinity and mostly calcium, as limescale can be formed from these.
-Example: 20° dH total hardness and 12 °dH alkalinity equals 12° carbonate hardness
+We refer to the equality between alkalinity and mostly calcium as carbonate hardness, since limescale can form from these.
+Example: 20° dH total hardness and 12° dH alkalinity equals 12° carbonate hardness

 We measure using different methods:

-• Total mineralization in mg/L includes all minerals in the water, as well as salts.
+• Total mineralization in mg/L is all minerals in the water, including salts.

-• Conductivity also measures all minerals in the water in Micro Siemens μ S/cm.
+• Conductivity is also all minerals in the water measured in micro Siemens μ S/cm.

-• Often all data is also given in ppm (Parts per Million)
+• Often all information is also given in ppm (parts per million).

-• The pH value is also measured, which for most waters is around the neutral value of 7.
-Rainwater, for example, is already acidic due to the carbonic acid it contains, with a pH value of approx. 5.5.
+• The pH value is also measured, which for most water is around the neutral value of 7.
+Rainwater, for example, is already acidic due to the carbon dioxide it contains, with a pH of approx. 5.5

 ppm CaCO3 °d °f Ca2+ + Mg2+ HCO3 Ca2+ Mg2+ HCO3